Background Information

 One of the goals of studying exoplanets is to find another Earth-like planet.
 For all of human history, Earth has been the only planet known to have life.
 We want to know whether other planets could have life, too.
 By studying exoplanets, we can gain a better understanding of whether other places might have the conditions necessary for life to exist.
 Life on Earth requires water, energy, and the right mix of chemical elements.
 Finding other planets in our galaxy is the first step in answering questions about what’s out there to be discovered.
 Studying these planets further to see if they have the right conditions for life is the next step, and your involvement in Exoplanet Watch will help with both of these steps.

 Now you have the basic background information you need to get started observing exoplanets yourself!
 Visit our Overview page next.
 If you have a telescope and you want to dive right in, you can go straight to our What to Observe page to learn which exoplanets will be transiting soon, or our EXOTIC page to process your observations with our free light curve generating software.
 If you don't have a telescope, you can request existing observations of exoplanet transits to use when creating your own light curves with EXOTIC using our data checkout system.
-If you have questions at any point in the process of making observations or creating light curves, reach out to us on Slack.
+If you have questions at any point in the process of making observations or creating light curves, reach out to us.

 Subscribe to the Exoplanet Watch Monthly Newsletter here: